-Our ongoing collaboration with Agenus provides access to Agenus' immuno-oncology antibodies, adjuvants and other technology with the potential to be combined with our technology.
+Our ongoing collaboration with Agenus provides access to Agenus' immuno-oncology antibodies, adjuvants and other biological material for use in combination with our therapeutic candidates.
 Agenus has a suite of key proprietary immune modulators, including but not limited to balstilimab and zalifrelimab, to enable iNKT cell combination therapies.
-We also have the option to obtain exclusive licenses from Agenus to use, develop and commercialize existing CARs and other cell therapy technologies.
+Agenus will not be obligated to provide us access to their biological material in certain limited circumstances.